Best Personal LoansLender Reviews

 LendingTree isn’t paid for conducting these reviews, and lenders don’t have control over their content.
 With our reviews and ratings, we aim to give our users the objective and exhaustive information they need to make the best possible decisions.

 Yes, Fiona is a legitimate personal loan marketplace.
-It doesn’t offer loans itself.
-Instead, it connects you with a partner lender that will handle the loan process.
+It doesn’t offer loans itself, but instead connects you with a partner lender to handle the loan process.
 Many of Fiona’s partners are major players in the personal loan market, including SoFi, Lightstream and Upgrade.

-On the flipside, some of Fiona’s bad credit lenders might offer loans with triple-digits interest rates.
-Comb the details before agreeing to your offer.
+On the other hand, some of Fiona’s bad credit lenders might offer loans with triple-digit interest rates.
+Scrutinize the details before agreeing to your offer.

-Fiona doesn’t disclose its minimum credit score requirement.
-It does mention that some of its partners work with borrowers of nearly any score.
+Fiona doesn’t say what its minimum credit score requirement is, but it does say that some of its partners work with borrowers of nearly any score.